KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/README.md

 ## Acknowledgements

-Professor Chow - For being an amazing professor who taught us many useful concepts that we used thoughout our project.
+Professor Chow - For being an amazing professor who taught us many useful concepts that we used throughout our project.

 Daniel Rozhko - Our TA who provided us with lots of helpful feedback and helped answer any questions we had.